Pennboy1992/mycode/README.md

 Tracking my code
 # mycode (Project Title)

+I want to learn how version control works

 One Paragraph of your project description goes here.
 Describe what you're trying to do.
 What is the purpose of putting up this repo?